 City and town elections

-Seven cities and towns in Hamilton County are holding municipal elections this fall.
-Voters will choose council members, commissioners and, in the case of the Town of Walden, the mayor.
+Seven cities and towns in Hamilton County held municipal elections on Nov.
+5, 2024.
+Voters chose council members, commissioners and, in the case of the Town of Walden, the mayor.
 Municipal elections are nonpartisan in Tennessee, meaning candidates don’t run under the banner of a political party like at the state and federal levels.

-The number in parentheses next to each office title represents the number of open seats in each city or town government.
-For every municipal race, voters will select the same number of candidates as there are open seats.
-For example, if their are three open seats, voters choose three candidates.
+The number in parentheses next to each office title represents the number of seats that were filled in each city or town government.
+For every municipal race, voters selected the same number of candidates as there were open seats.

 You can jump to a city or town whose candidates you’d like to view by clicking on the municipality’s name below: